Secure your house

 - Door viewers or restrictor chains are recommended, so you can identify a visitor before the door opens.

-- Fit back and front doors with a five-lever mortice deadlock – and use it.
+- Fit back and front doors with five-lever mortice deadlocks – and use them.

-- Glazing on or around doors can be reinforced by using special film or replaced with laminated glass panels.
+- Glazing on or around doors can be reinforced with special film or replaced with laminated glass panels.

-- Fit a letterbox cage to stop someone reaching in and opening to the door, or fishing for nearby items.
+- Fit a letterbox cage to stop someone reaching in to open the door, or access nearby items such as keys.

 - Check the door hinges are sturdy and secured with strong long screws.
 Consider using inexpensive hinge bolts to help reinforce the hinge side of a door against the use of force.